Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

 In summary, the key difference lies in the relationship and communication method between the parties involved: the Observer pattern facilitates direct communication between the subject and its observers, resulting in tighter coupling, whereas the Publish-Subscribe pattern uses an event channel to mediate communication, leading to looser coupling and greater flexibility.

+# 10. Other.md

+## Understanding Deadlocks
+Deadlocks can occur in any system where shared resources are accessed concurrently.
+However, in the context of front-end development, this typically relates to asynchronous tasks and resource loading.

+#### Necessary Conditions for Deadlock
+To grasp how deadlocks occur and prevent them, it's essential to understand the following conditions, adapted from general computing to the web development context:

+- **Mutual Exclusion**: A resource cannot be shared and is exclusively held by one process at a time.
+In web development, this could translate to exclusive access to the DOM or single-threaded operations in JavaScript where certain operations cannot run simultaneously due to browser limitations.

+- **Hold and Wait**: A process is holding at least one resource and is waiting to acquire additional resources that are currently being held by other processes.
+For example, a JavaScript event loop might be waiting for a fetch API response while holding onto DOM access until the fetch is completed.

+- **No Preemption**: A resource can only be released voluntarily by the process holding it, not forcibly taken away.
+This is akin to JavaScript promises which cannot be canceled once initiated; they must resolve or reject.

+- **Circular Wait**: There exists a set of processes, each of which is waiting for a resource held by another process in the set, creating a circular chain of dependencies.
+In the context of web applications, this might happen when multiple asynchronous JavaScript operations are waiting on each other to release some resource, like API data or access to IndexedDB.

+## Java HashMap Overview

+### Storage Structure
+**Key Storage:** Java's `HashMap` stores data in an array of nodes, each node being a "bucket."
+These buckets may contain multiple entries linked together by a common array index, resulting in a structure known as chained bucketing.
+**Node Composition:** Each node in the chain comprises a key-value pair, the key's hash code, and a reference to the next node, enabling efficient navigation and retrieval.

+### Hash Function
+**Initial Hashing:** Keys are first processed using their `hashCode()` method, which generates a preliminary hash code.
+**Supplemental Hashing:** To minimize clustering—an issue with some native hash functions—a supplemental hash function further processes the initial hash.
+This determines the exact index in the array where the entry should be stored, enhancing key distribution across the buckets.

+### Handling Key Conflicts
+**Chaining Mechanism:** When multiple keys hash to the same index, the `HashMap` utilizes a linked list to manage these collisions.
+Each new entry is added to the end of the list at that particular index, maintaining a retrievable sequence of entries.

+### Expansion of Array Length
+**Trigger for Expansion:** The array is resized—typically doubling in size—when the number of entries exceeds 75% of the array's current capacity.
+This threshold is known as the load factor.
+**Rehashing Process:** Post-expansion, all existing entries must be rehashed to the new, larger array.
+This ensures entries are redistributed according to the new array size, though it is computationally demanding.

+### Conversion to Red-Black Tree
+**Conditions for Conversion:** If a bucket becomes overly populated (typically when it holds more than eight entries), it is converted from a linked list to a red-black tree.
+This enhances search efficiency within that bucket.
+**Reversion to Linked List:** Should the number of entries in a bucket fall below the threshold, the structure reverts to a linked list to maintain performance balance.

+## Benefits of Using Cloud Functions like Google Cloud Compared to Traditional Front-end/Back-end Separation

+Cloud functions, such as those provided by Google Cloud, offer several advantages over the traditional front-end/back-end separation architecture.
+These benefits stem from cloud functions' ability to operate in a serverless environment, which changes how applications are built, deployed, and scaled.
+Below, we detail these benefits:

+### Cost Efficiency
+- **Google Cloud Functions** operate on a pay-as-you-go model, where charges are incurred only when the code is executed.
+This is particularly beneficial for applications with fluctuating traffic, as it aligns operational costs directly with actual usage, avoiding the need to pay for idle resources.

+### Simplified Management
+- **Serverless Architecture**: With Google Cloud Functions, there's no need to manage servers.
+Google handles all the infrastructure management tasks, including maintenance, patching, and security.
+In contrast, traditional architectures, even when utilizing virtual or cloud servers, require developers or operations teams to manage server configuration and upkeep.

+### Automatic Scaling
+- **Adaptability to Traffic**: Google Cloud Functions automatically scale based on the number of requests.
+This ensures that during peak traffic periods, more resources are allocated to handle increased concurrent requests, and during low traffic times, resources are reduced to save costs.
+Traditional models often require manual intervention or additional automation tools for scaling.

+### Rapid Iteration
+- **Development Agility**: The serverless model enables developers to quickly create and deploy code without worrying about underlying infrastructure.
+This supports faster development cycles and rapid iteration, whereas traditional deployment models might involve complex configuration and deployment processes.

+### Integration and Automation
+- **Seamless Ecosystem Connectivity**: Google Cloud Functions can be easily integrated with other services and tools within the Google Cloud Platform (GCP), such as Google Cloud Pub/Sub and Google Cloud Storage.
+This facilitates the creation of end-to-end automated solutions, streamlining the development process and enhancing functionality.

+### Event-Driven Architecture
+- **Responsive Microservices**: Google Cloud Functions inherently support an event-driven architecture, directly responding to events from Google Cloud services, like file uploads to Google Cloud Storage or messages published to Google Cloud Pub/Sub.
+This model is ideal for building highly decoupled and responsive microservices, as it allows services to react immediately to changes and triggers within the ecosystem.

+## Agile Development

+### Overview
+Agile development is a software and product development methodology that prioritizes flexibility, iterative progress, and continuous improvement.
+It promotes the delivery of small, workable segments of a project frequently.
+This approach allows development teams to respond swiftly and efficiently to changes in project requirements or priorities.

+### Principles
+Agile development is based on several core principles:
+- **Customer satisfaction** through early and continuous delivery of valuable software.
+- **Welcoming changing requirements**, even late in development.
+- **Delivering working software frequently**, from a couple of weeks to a couple of months, with a preference for the shorter timescale.
+- **Daily cooperation** between business people and developers.
+- **Supporting and trusting** individuals to get the job done.
+- **Face-to-face conversation** as the most efficient and effective method of conveying information.
+- **Maintaining a constant pace** indefinitely.
+- **Continuous attention** to technical excellence and good design.
+- **Simplicity**—the art of maximizing the amount of work not done—is essential.
+- **Self-organizing teams** which produce the best architectures, requirements, and designs.
+- **Regular reflection** on how to become more effective, then tuning and adjusting behavior accordingly.

+### Benefits
+The benefits of Agile development include:
+- **Increased flexibility and adaptability** to change.
+- **Enhanced product quality** due to frequent testing and revisions.
+- **Higher customer satisfaction** through the delivery of products that better meet customer needs and preferences.
+- **Improved project predictability** and reduced risks.

+## Scrum Methodology

+### Scrum Master Role
+The Scrum Master is a key facilitator within the Scrum methodology, a prominent Agile framework.
+This role involves:
+- **Facilitating the Scrum process**: Helping the development team work cohesively.
+- **Removing impediments**: Addressing any obstacles that prevent the team from achieving their sprint goals.
+- **Ensuring clear communication**: Acting as a bridge between stakeholders and the development team to ensure all parties are aligned.

+### Responsibilities
+The Scrum Master's responsibilities are not akin to those of a traditional project manager.
+Instead, they include:
+- **Coaching the team**: Providing guidance to all team members, including the Product Owner, on Scrum practices.
+- **Promoting Scrum values**: Encouraging and supporting the adoption of Scrum, including its iterative development and feedback loops.
+- **Protecting the team from external interruptions**: Ensuring that the team can focus on their current sprint tasks.

+### Challenges
+Some common challenges faced by Scrum Masters include:
+- **Managing complex team dynamics** and ensuring smooth collaboration.
+- **Handling resistance to Scrum practices**: Particularly from team members unfamiliar with or skeptical of Agile methods.
+- **Balancing multiple roles**: Sometimes, Scrum Masters might need to address conflicts or fulfill multiple roles depending on team needs and organizational structure.